mikee47/IFS/readme.md

 Presents a 'SPIFFS-over-Firmware' system.
 A freshly 'formatted' system will present only the firmware files.
 When a file is written, deleted or otherwise modified (including metadata) it is transparently copied into SPIFFS.
 The original layout is restored using format().

 ## Configuration filesystem @todo

 If an application only requires write access for configuration files, SPIFFS is overkill.
 These files would be updated very infrequently, so wear-levelling would be un-necessary.
 The names and number of files would probably also be known at build time, and an individual file could be limited to a fixed size, for example one or two flash sectors.
 A ConfigFileSystem implementation would not need to support file creation or deletion.
 Such a system would require almost no static RAM allocation and code size would be tiny.

 ## Code dependencies

-String object is used sparingly where necessary but C nul-terminated strings are used predominantly.
-Porting to other platforms should be straightforward, similarly adopting new filing system should be relatively easy.

-No definitions are used from SPIFFS or any other modules.
+Written initially for Sming, the library is portable to other systems.

+No definitions from SPIFFS or other modules should be used in the public interface; such dependencies should be managed internally.
+This means that for Sming, it would be preferable to incorporate SPIFFS into the IFS library so applications don't 'see' it.

 Applications should avoid using filesystem-dependent calls, structures or error codes.
 Such code, if necessary, should be placed into a separate module.

-## Sming

 SmingCore/FileSystem has been modified to use these IFS but the API remains largely unchanged, although somewhat expanded.
 The basic type definitions were moved into this header file.
 Access functions are now mainly just wrappers around filing system calls.
 A single global IFileSystem instance is used.